 role: Education Co-ordinator for Secondary and Post 16

 Lisa has many years of experience working with young people and their families in order to support them at difficult periods within their education.

 Working with secondary schools in London and based at the Pupil Referral Unit she has encountered many challenging situations and has created bespoke programmes to keep young people engaged in education and tailored to their academic and personal requirements.
 With a strong foundation in multi-agency working and the barriers facing young people in care.

 More recently Lisa has worked in promoting Apprenticeships within the Bath & North East Somerset Council and is able to utilise this knowledge particularly at post 16 phase.

-Dr. Rodgers returned to the UK in 2017 and is now employed on a part-time basis as an Educational Psychologist for BANES Local Authority.
-As part of her role, she is the Educational Psychologist for the Virtual School Team which involves completing consultations, therapy, training and resource development.
-Referal to Dr. Rodgers is only via the Virtual School team and is often as part of the PEP meeting and process.
+As the Educational Psychologist for the Virtual School Team, Josie’s work involves providing consultations, an advice line, therapy, training and resource development.
+Referral to Dr Bainton is only via the Virtual School Team and is often as part of the PEP meeting and process.